microsoft/nni/docs/en_US/Compression/QuantizationSpeedup.rst

 For complete examples please refer to :githublink:`the code <examples/model_compress/quantization/mixed_precision_speedup_mnist.py>`.

-For more parameters about the class 'TensorRTModelSpeedUp', you can refer to :githublink:`the code <nni/compression/pytorch/speedup/quantization_speedup/integrated_tensorrt.py>`.
+For more parameters about the class 'TensorRTModelSpeedUp', you can refer to `Model Compression API Reference <https://nni.readthedocs.io/en/stable/model_compression.html#quantization-speedup>`.

 Mnist test